yyossy5/dotfiles/README.md

 # dotfiles

-A collection of my personal dotfiles and configuration settings for development tools, designed for easy setup and consistent experience across different systems.
+A collection of my personal dotfiles and configuration settings for development tools, designed for easy setup and consistent experience across different machines.

 ## NeoVim/iTerm2 Screenshot